-Exotic species such as the spiny water flea and rusty crayfish and fish diseases are threats to the aquatic ecosystems of regional lakes including those in Voyageurs National Park.
+Exotic species such as the spiny water flea rusty crayfish, zebra mussel, and fish diseases are threats to the aquatic ecosystems of regional lakes including those in Voyageurs National Park.
 Spiny water fleas have recently invaded multiple lakes in the region, including the large lakes within Voyageurs National Park.
 Rusty crayfish have invaded at least one lake in Voyageurs National Park and many lakes in the region.
+Zebra Mussel were first detected in the fall of 2021 in Black Bay of Rainy Lake.
 Viral hemorrhagic septicemia (VHS), a fish disease, has not yet been introduced into any lakes in Minnesota, but has caused fish kills in most of the Great Lakes and in some inland lakes in Michigan and Wisconsin.

-The National Park Service and DNR are working in concert to prevent the spread of the spiny water flea, other exotic species, and fish diseases by:
+The National Park Service and DNR are working in concert to prevent the spread of the aquatic invasive species and fish diseases by:

 · implementing Best Management Practices for visitors, partners, and staff